I’m going to let you into a secret. Most people don’t want to be rich.

 - focusing on the process

 Focusing on the outcome is the conventional approach.
-You often hear people bang on about goals.
+You often hear people talk about goals.
 Goals are like diets, budgets, weather forecasts and New Year’s Resolutions.
 In theory they’re a good idea.
-Its just that in the real world, the failure rate is shocking.
+Its just that in the real world, the failure rate of goals is shocking.

 I’m here to tell you that detailed goal setting is vastly over-rated and mostly a waste of time.